jpinho/soaba/README.md

 ### Project Goals ###

 Development of Gateway Driver for interaction with KNX devices.
 The Gateway Driver will be configured from a XML file containing all the KNX devices address and their underlying types.

 The GatewayDriver will be accessible via HTTP by exposing a REST interface, receiving and sending serialized JSON data.
 The Web Prototype App will make use of this REST interface to control and expose the Gateway Driver functionalities.

 ### Components and Objectives ###

 #### 1. Implementation of a Gateway Driver to Interact with KNX Devices #####

-Objectives:
+Objectives

 - Establish communication with KNX devices through an Ethernet KNX Gateway
 - Provide datapoint reading functionality from devices by address/group address